florianfesti/boxes/documentation/src/install/macos.rst

       ./setup.py install

-3. Now :code:`boxes` and :code:`boxesserver` can be runned like other commands and the Inkscape extension should be available.
+3. Now :code:`boxes` and :code:`boxesserver` can be executed like other commands and the Inkscape extension should be available.